j4w8n/supakit/README.md

 ```

 ### Server-side auth
-Supakit provides an endpoint for handling the `exchangeCodeForSessionFor` method; so there's no need to create this route yourself.
+Supakit provides an endpoint for handling the `exchangeCodeForSession` method; so there's no need to create this route yourself.
 You can also append the url with a `next` parameter for post-auth redirects.

 ```ts
 const { data, error } = await supabase.auth.signInWithOAuth({